GenesisFR/HowToBecomeGoodAtShooters/README.md

 - rolls around slowly while the controller operates it from cover at medium range
 - occasionally holds still and begins spinning a laser dazzler around in a circle, blinding anyone looking at it
 - both treads can be destroyed, making it stop moving and causing its controller to come to repair it
-- when less than half HP, it will go back to its controller for repairs
+- when less than half HP, it will go back to its controller for repairs (without shooting back)
 - killing the controller will cause it to go haywire while looking for a target and potentially hitting other mobs
 - doesn't despawn until all other Black Tusk units in the fight are dead
 - elites roll faster, have more HP and fire incendiary grenades